Loona (singer): 2009–2013: Vamos a la Playa and collaborations

 In 2009, Loona returned with the cover version of Cidinho & Doca, "Parapapapapa" to her summer tune roots since "Viva el Amor" in 2001.
-The single peaked #29 in the German single chart. van der Kolk attended the VOX television program "Das perfekte Promidinner im Schlafrock".
-In 2010, the single "Vamos a la playa", a Miranda cover, she landed another summer hit, charted at No. 2 in Belgium, and "El Cucaracho, El Muchacho", a collaboration with Movetown, followed.
-"Vamos a la playa" also reached No. 3 in France, No. 1 in Haïti, No. 5 in South-Africa, No. 16 in Swiss, No. 22 in Denmark, and No. 29 in Germany.
+The single peaked number 29 in the German single chart.
+Van der Kolk attended the VOX television program Das perfekte Promidinner im Schlafrock.
+In 2010, the single "Vamos a la playa", a Miranda cover, she landed another summer hit, charted at number 2 in Belgium, and "El Cucaracho, El Muchacho", a collaboration with Movetown, followed.
+"Vamos a la playa" also reached number 3 in France, number 1 in Haïti, number 5 in South-Africa, number 16 in Switzerland, number 22 in Denmark, and number 29 in Germany.
 With over 100 Million views in YouTube her greatest hit worldwide.
-In July 2011, the single and Pigbag classic "El Tiburón" charted at #31 in the German single chart.
+In July 2011, the single and Pigbag classic "El Tiburón" charted at number 31 in the German single chart.
 Again in 2012, van der Kolk attended the VOX television program "Das perfekte Promidinner im Schlafrock" and the ProSieben program "TV Total Wok WM".
 In June 2012, Loona posed nude for the German edition of Playboy.
 Until 2013, Loona released four further songs, the singles "Policia", "Oh la la, dance avec moi", the Los Diablos cover version "Rakatakata (Un Rayo de Sol)".
 All these singles to be included on her long-awaited, sixth studio album with the working title Summer Dance, later retitled Rakatakata (Un Rayo de Sol).
 Loona appeared as guest vocalist on DJ Cassey Doreen's single "Tell it to my Heart", a Taylor Dayne cover version.

 2014–2015: Brazil and singles

 In 2014, the single "Brazil", a cover of Francisco Alves's "Aquarela do Brasil", was released for the FIFA World Cup in Brazil.
 Loona was also guest vocalist on Flava & Stevenson's 2k14 remix of their single "Rio de Janeiro", found on their album Quantum of Dance, which both latter mentioned songs appeared on her first extended play titled Brazil.
 In 2014, Loona released the single "Ademloos door de Nacht", a Dutch-language cover version of German singer Helene Fischer's single "Atemlos durch die Nacht" and first release under her real name Marie-José van der Kolk, from her upcoming studio album.
-In the summer of 2015, Loona re-released her single "Caliente" in a remixed version, and the German language single "OMG!
+In mid 2015, Loona re-released her single "Caliente" in a remixed version, and the German language single "OMG!
 Dein Body ist so Heiß" alongside Ko&Ko, formally Gebroeders Ko.

 2016–2017: Badam

 In 2016, Loona released her single "Badam", a cover version of Lylloo & Lorinda, as a lead single from her eponymous titled seventh studio album.
-Later that year followed by a new single "On Va Dance", which was sung in French.
+Later that year followed by a new single "On Va Dancer", which was sung in French.